 9. Water of Leith Walkway

-This fairy tale urban wildlife site has woods and wildflowers, herons, kingfishers, and roe deer with many squirrels.
-A lovely under the city walk with the stream and silent cobbled roads.
+This fairy-tale urban wildlife site has woods, wildflowers, herons, kingfishers, and roe deer with many squirrels.
+A lovely under-the-city walk with the stream and silent cobbled roads.
 A must-try-sometime when you want a small city break.

 8. Do almost anything at Summer Hall

-There is always has things going on, from business events and start-up meetings to art exhibitions, theatre performances, gigs, clubs, films, talks, workshops – there’s very little you can’t do at Summer Hall, It even has its own microbrewery – the tasty and refreshing Barney’s Beer – Never a dull moment and always something to do, be sure to check the site for current updates and fun workshops.
+There is always has things going on, from business events and start-up meetings to art exhibitions, theatre performances, gigs, clubs, films, talks, workshops – there’s very little you can’t do at Summer Hall, It even has its own microbrewery – the tasty and refreshing Barney’s Beer – There is never a dull moment and there is always something to do, so keep checking the site for current updates and fun workshops.

 7. Explore the calm of the city at the Meadows